Jacquelyn-Diep/ExpenseTracker/README.md

 ## Author

-Built by [Your Name] as a personal learning project.
+Built by Jacquelyn Diep as a personal learning project.